NU-CUCIS/ph5concat/utils/README.md

     [-o outfile] output file name (default: out.h5) infile       input file name (required and cannot be the same as output file)

-    This utility program adjusts chunk setting of an input HDF5 file and save to an output file.
+    This utility program copies an input HDF5 file to a new file where the datasets in the new file uses an adjusted chunk setting.

     Requirements of the input HDF5 file:
       1. contains multiple groups only at root level